leikareipa/rallysported-frontend/README.md

 Below is a table of the OS/browser combinations the author has tested RallySportED-js with and whether the combination worked.

+- Note: The RallySportED-js UI is intended for larger (tablet or PC) screens and to be controlled with a mouse and keyboard.
+Even if the table below indicates that the app works on a particular mobile platform, you may not find its usability to be adequate on such devices.

 <table>
     <tr>
         <th align="left" width="110"></th>